The Library has a large collection of technology titles ranging from guides on how to use common technology to coding tutorials.

 Consult with a member of our professional staff to get the help you need with today’s handheld devices, apps, and computers.
 We stay on top of the latest developments so you don’t have to.
 Book a session with one of our experts today.

-The Library’s subscription to Lynda.com brings you a great selection of professional-quality online training courses.
+The Library’s subscription to LinkedIn Learning (formerly Lynda.com) brings you a great selection of professional-quality online training courses.
 Whether you need to learn about Adobe Photoshop or LinkedIn, the Library has you covered with Lynda.com.

 If you want to spread your creative wings, we have the tools to help.
-Our studio mic, music keyboard, photo scanner, graphics tablet, and iMac loaded with the Adobe Creative Suite will help you make your best ideas real.
+Our studio mic, music keyboard, photo scanners, graphics tablet, and iMac loaded with FinalCut Pro and the Adobe Creative Suite will help you make your best ideas real.
 We also have video conversion equipment so you can transfer your VHS home movies onto DVD.

-The Library has both Macintosh and Windows computers available for public use.
+The Library has both Mac and Windows computers available for public use.
 Standard Microsoft Office software is installed on computers.

 A well-respected technology blog, Engadget covers a lot of ground.
 News items and stories are categorized (e.g. Reviews, Culture, etc.) for easy retrieval.